navikt/baseimages/java-11/README.md

 ```
 ### Run script

-As mentioned above the baseimage defaults to three ways of running
-a java app.
-If none of these suits you, you can create a custom run-script
+If none of the other ways of running an app suits you, you can create a custom run-script
 at `/run-java.sh`.
 Be sure to include the different environment variables
 `JAVA_OPTS`, `DEFAULT_JVM_OPTS` and `RUNTIME_OPTS` to get all the goodies
 that the baseimage sets up for you.